 - Wildfires can impact water sources, water quality, damage drinking water infrastructure, and cause power outages.
 Do your part by being careful and follow burn bans when you are hiking, camping, and boating.
 Many of the region’s favorite recreation spots are out of cell phone range so know your evacuation route and have an AM/FM radio with you so you can get emergency information.

 - Use water wisely this summer: it’s just the right thing to do.
 Find out how to use water efficiently at home and in your garden.
 Water saved today may be useful to help fight wildfires this summer.

 - Be prepared with an emergency kit that includes a two-week supply of water.
 Learn how to store, treat, and access water in an emergency.

 How your water provider prepares for emergencies:

 - Working together is what we do.
-The Consortium’s 24 water provider members have worked together for almost 25 years to ensure that the region’s water needs can be met in the face of natural disasters, such as wildfires.
+The Consortium’s 25 water provider members have worked together for more than 25 years to ensure that the region’s water needs can be met in the face of natural disasters, such as wildfires.

 - Water providers maintain 46,767 fire hydrants in the Portland metro area.
 Water systems are designed and maintained to provide drinking water and to ensure there is enough water pressure and flow to fight fires.

 - Regional emergency water treatment and distribution equipment is on standby to help provide drinking water for emergency responders or the public if needed.